 - 1 teaspoons vanilla extract

-Once the liquid mixes with the flour, the baking powder and soda is immediately activated, which is what helps give the pancakes their fluff.
-With the back of a spoon you may need to help the batter form into a circle by spreading the dough a bit.
+- Once the liquid mixes with the flour, the baking powder and soda are immediately activated, which is what helps give the pancakes their fluff.
+Use the back of a spoon to help spread the batter form into a circle if needed.

 Please note that the nutritional information provided are guidelines and may vary based on the brand of products used.
 For your specific nutritional goals use My Fitness Pal or Verywell Fit recipe calculators.
 All content within this site is not intended as medical diagnosis or treatment and should not be considered a substitute for professional medical expertise.